gunrock/gunrock/doc/writing_googletests.md

 **What is code coverage?**
 > Code coverage is a measurement used to express which lines of code were executed by a test suite.
 We use three primary terms to describe each lines executed.
+>
 > * hit indicates that the source code was executed by the test suite.
 > * partial indicates that the source code was not fully executed by the test suite; there are remaining branches that were not executed.
 > * miss indicates that the source code was not executed by the test suite.
 >
 > Coverage is the ratio of hits / (hit + partial + miss).
 A code base that has 5 lines executed by tests out of 12 total lines will receive a coverage ratio of 41% (rounding down).

-Below is an example of what lines are a hit and a miss, you can target the lines missed in the tests to improve coverage.
+Below is an example of what lines are a hit and a miss; you can target the lines missed in the tests to improve coverage.

 ![Example CodeCov Stats](https://i.imgur.com/5QwKjcB.png)